 The correlation coefficient lies in the range -1 to +1.
-Values less than zero indicate negative correlation, which means that when the equity curve from one market system is increasing, the equity curve from the other market system tends to be decreasing.
-Similarly, positive correlation (correlation coefficients greater than zero) indicate that the two equity curves move more or less together.
+Values less than zero indicate negative correlation, which means that when one market system is gaining, the other market system tends to be losing.
+Similarly, positive correlation (correlation coefficients greater than zero) indicate that the two market systems move more or less together.
 A correlation coefficient of zero implies the two market systems are uncorrelated.